-On 29 March 2017 my partner gave birth to a baby girl, Lysiane, who was diagnosed with a rare disease called Pierre Robin Syndrome.
-Pierre Robin Syndrome, which is also called Pierre Robin Sequence, is a rare disease which strikes only approximately 1 out of 10,000 babies.
-Pierre Robin Syndrome is associated with potentially life threatening breathing problems and eating difficulties; babies with this rare disease face many risks, including oxygen deprivation, brain damage, failure to thrive, and death.
+On 29 March 2017 my partner gave birth to a baby girl, Lysiane, who was diagnosed with a rare disease called Pierre Robin Sequence.
+Pierre Robin Sequence, which is also called Pierre Robin Syndrome, is a rare disease which strikes only approximately 1 out of 10,000 babies.
+Pierre Robin Sequence is associated with potentially life threatening breathing problems and eating difficulties; babies with this rare disease face many risks, including oxygen deprivation, brain damage, failure to thrive, and death.

 Our daughter Lysiane suffered a dangerous, difficult birth.
 She never came home from the French hospital.
 She was attached to a ventilator machine in the intensive care unit, and she remained in that intensive care unit, in the same French hospital where she was born, for five straight weeks – with no scheduled date of release.

-A BREAKTHROUGH TREATMENT FOR PIERRE ROBIN SYNDROME, DEVELOPED IN THE EU
+A BREAKTHROUGH TREATMENT FOR PIERRE ROBIN SEQUENCE, DEVELOPED IN THE EU

 In accordance with EU law, we, Lysiane’s parents, both EU citizens, submitted an application to France’s national health insurance fund, “L’Assurance Maladie”.
 In our application we requested official authorisation – what is called an “S2” form – to permit our daughter Lysiane, herself a French citizen, to receive the highly specialised, medically proven and cost-effective TPP treatment in Germany…

 THE FRENCH GOVERNMENT REJECTS OUR REQUEST FOR THE TPP TREATMENT IN GERMANY

 The French government rejected our daughter Lysiane’s S2 application to receive the TPP treatment in Germany.